-Introduction to filters
+Introduction to Filters

-Types of filters
+Types of Filters

-Filter can be classified into following types
+Filters can be classified into the following types:

 To name a few but we will only discuss FIR filters here.